Probabilistic preference learning with the Mallows rank model: Experiments

 \subsection{Sushi Data}

-We illustrate clustering based on full rankings using a benchmark dataset of sushi preferences collected across Japan \citep{Kamishima2003}, see also \citet{Lu2011}. $N = 5000$ people were interviewed, each giving a complete ranking of $n = 10$ sushi variants.
-Cultural differences among Japanese regions influence food preferences, so we expect the assessors to be clustered around different preferences.
-We analyzed the sushi data using mixtures of Mallows models with the footrule or Spearman distance, showing results from the latter in Section \ref{sec:SushiSupp} of the supplementary material.
-In the Dirichlet prior for $\boldsymbol{\tau}$, we set $\psi = 2$, thus favoring high-entropy distributions.
-For each candidate $C \in \{1,\dots,10\}$, we used a random subset of MCMC samples to compute the posterior footrule distance between $\bm{\rho}_{c}$ and the ranking of each assessor assigned to cluster $c$, for $c=1,\dots,C$.
-The posterior sum of squares of such within-cluster distances over all assessors and cluster centers, i.e. $\sum_{c=1}^C \sum_{j:z_j = c}d(\mathbf{R}_j,\bm{\rho}_{c})^2$, was used for choosing an appropriate value for $C$, see Figure \ref{fig:sushiBOXPLOT} (left).
-We found an elbow at $C = 6$, which was then used.
-Table \ref{tab:Sushi6Clusters} reports the maximum a posteriori (MAP) estimates for $\boldsymbol{\tau}$ and $\boldsymbol{\alpha}$, together with their 95\% HPDIs, and the sushi items arranged as in the MAP estimate for cluster centers.
+We illustrate clustering based on full rankings using the benchmark dataset of sushi preferences collected across Japan \citep{Kamishima2003}, see also \citet{Lu2015}. $N = 5000$ people were interviewed, each giving a complete ranking of $n = 10$ sushi variants.
+Cultural differences among Japanese regions influence food preferences, so we expect the assessors to be clustered according to different shared consensus rankings.
+We analyzed the sushi data using mixtures of Mallows models (Section \ref{sec:Clustering}) with the footrule distance (with the exact partition function of the Mallows model, see Section \ref{sec:Distances}).
+We run the MCMC for $10^6$ iterations, and discarded the first $10^5$ iterations as burn-in.
+After some tuning, we set $L=1,$ $\sigma_\alpha=0.1$, $\lambda=0.1$ and $\alpha_\text{jump}=100.$ In the Dirichlet prior for $\boldsymbol{\tau}$, we set the hyper-parameter $\psi = N/C$, thus favoring high-entropy distributions.
+Computing time varied depending on $C$, from a minimum of $1h04'$ to a maximum of $10h45'$ for $C=10$.
+For each possible number of clusters $C \in \{1,\dots,10\}$, we used a thinned subset of MCMC samples to compute the posterior footrule distance between $\bm{\rho}_{c}$ and the ranking of each assessor assigned to that cluster, $\sum_{c=1}^C \sum_{j:z_j = c}d(\mathbf{R}_j,\bm{\rho}_{c})$.
+The posterior of this quantity, over all assessors and cluster centers, was then used for choosing the appropriate value for $C$, see Figure \ref{fig:sushiINDEXES}.
+We found an elbow at $C = 6$, which was then used to further inspect results.

+Table \ref{tab:Sushi6Clusters} shows the results when the number of clusters is set to $C = 6$: for each cluster, the MAP estimates for $\boldsymbol{\tau}$ and $\boldsymbol{\alpha}$, together with their 95\% HPDIs, are shown on the top of the Table.
+Table \ref{tab:Sushi6Clusters} also shows the sushi items, arranged in cluster-specific lists according to the MAP consensus ordering (in this case equal to the CP consensus).
+Our results can be compared with the ones in \citet{Lu2015} (Table 1 in Section 5.3.2): the correspondence of the clusters could be 1-4, 2-1,3-2,4-5,5-4,6-0.
+Note that the dispersion parameter $\alpha$ in our Bayesian Mallows model is connected to the dispersion parameter $\phi$ in \citet{Lu2015} by the link $\alpha = -n\log(\phi)$.
+Hence, we can also observe that the cluster-specific $\alpha$ values reported in Table \ref{tab:Sushi6Clusters} are quite comparable to the dispersion parameters of \citet{Lu2015}.